-So whether you're interested in coding or just want a robot friend, here's our guide to the best on the market.
+So whether you're genuinely interested in the skill or just looking for a robot friend, here's our guide to the best on the market.

 The Cozmo by Anki is hands-down one of the smartest robots we've seen.
 Small enough to fit in the palm of your hand, Cozmo packs an impressively big brain, and is capable of recognising people's faces, playing games, and learning as he goes.